Bipolar Book Reviews

 Peer support groups are an important source of information, understanding, and support for people with bipolar disorder.
 All of the questions that were asked in one particular bipolar support group were written down, with answers, and published in this book.
 The author is a bipolar II patient and his answers have been reviewed by his psychiatrist.
 The questions cover a wider range of topics than is found in other handbooks for bipolar patients however the question and answer format limits the depth of each of the answers to typically a few paragraphs.
 The author's personal struggle with the disorder comes through clearly.
 However, the author's experience is with the bipolar II form of the disorder and I felt that aspects of the disorder unique to bipolar I were missing.
 The author's religious faith is interwoven with advice on coping with the disorder which I found irritating as I suspect will others who do not share the author's religious beliefs.
 Overall the book presents an unusual mix of personal experience and practical advice aimed at patients and those who support them.

-Here are some newly released books (reviews from the publishers):
+Some newly released books with reviews from the publishers:

 Kirk J. Wessbecker, "Thoughts Behind the Mind."